South Africa travel guide

 There may be higher risk of crime where security systems or public lighting do not work.

-• ask your accommodation provider how they mitigate loadshedding
+- ask your accommodation provider how they manage planned power cuts

-• check planned power outages on the Eskom website or ‘loadshedding’ apps
+- check for planned cuts on the Eskom website or ‘loadshedding’ apps

-• follow the advice of local authorities if water restrictions, including a ban on drinking tap water, are in place
+- follow the advice of local authorities if there are water restrictions, including bans on drinking tap water

 Preparing for power cuts

-• having an emergency plan so you can let relatives and friends know where you are
+- plan how you’ll let relatives and friends know where you are

-• carrying a power bank with extra charging cables for electronic devices you need
+- carry a power bank with extra charging cables

-• reading our advice for if you are affected by a crisis
+- read our advice If you are affected by a crisis abroad

 Laws and cultural differences